google/starthinker/tutorials/deploy_airflow.md

 ## Instructions

-1. First install al the libraries.
+1. Second install airflow and the StarThinker libraries.

 ```
 pip install apache-airflow
 pip install git+https://github.com/google/starthinker
 ```

-1. Copy a [StarThinker DAG](../starthinker_airflow/dags/) to your airflow folder or bucket.
+1. Copy a [StarThinker DAG](../dags/) to your airflow folder or bucket.
 1. Modify the copied file.
 1. Execute the DAG like any other airflow DAG.